filipjaruska/minecraft-mods/README.md

 ## Download Latest Release

-The latest release can be downloaded from the [Releases page](https://github.com/filipjaruska/minecraft-mods/releases/latest).
+The latest release can be downloaded from [here](https://github.com/filipjaruska/minecraft-mods/releases/latest).

 ## Overview